LXQin/DANA/README.md

  - Quantile Normalization (QN)
  - Remove Unwanted Variation (with subtypes: RUVg, RUVr, and RUVs)

-For each normalization method under study, DANA computes two assessment metrics: $cc$ and $mcr$:
+For each normalization method under study, DANA computes two assessment metrics: `cc` and `mscr`:

- - $cc$ measures the preservation of biological signals before versus after normalization.
-A high value indicates a high preservation of biological signals ($cc$ <= 1).
+ - `cc` measures the preservation of biological signals before versus after normalization.
+A high value indicates a high preservation of biological signals (`cc` <= 1).
- - $mcr$ measures the relative reduction of handling before versus after normalization.
-A high $mcr$ indicates higher removal of handling effects.
+ - `mscr` measures the relative reduction of handling before versus after normalization.
+A high `mscr` indicates higher removal of handling effects.

-An optimal normalization maximally removes handling effects (high $mcr$) while keeping biological signals intact ($cc$ close to 1).
+An optimal normalization maximally removes handling effects (high `mscr`) while keeping biological signals intact (`cc` close to 1).
-However, in most cases, there is no clear "best" method with maximal $mcr$ _and_ maximal $cc$.
+However, in most cases, there is no clear "best" method with maximal `mscr` _and_ maximal `cc`.
-Therefore, one should aim for the best possible trade-off between the proposed statistics for negative and positive controls with an emphasis on keeping biological signals intact ($cc$ close to 1).
+Therefore, one should aim for the best possible trade-off between the proposed statistics for negative and positive controls with an emphasis on keeping biological signals intact (`cc` close to 1).
 The two metrics can be easily assessed by plotting the metrics in a scatter plot (see function `plotDANA`) for each normalization method under study, where a preferable method should be located towards the top-right quadrant of the plot.